OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-62.md

 The Lord has sworn by His right hand and by His mighty arm: “I will never again give your grain as food for your enemies, nor will foreigners drink the new wine for which you have laboured;

 ## Isaiah 62:9
-but those who harvest it will eat it and praise the Lord, and those who gather the grapes will drink it in the courts of My sanctuary.”
+but those who harvest it will consume it and praise the Lord, and those who gather the grapes will enjoy it in the courts of My sanctuary.”

 ## Isaiah 62:10
-Pass through, pass through the gates!
+Proceed through the gates!
 Prepare the way for the people.
-Build up, build up the highway!
-Remove the stones, raise a banner for the nations.
+Build up the highway!
+Clear the stones.
+Raise a banner for the nations.

 ## Isaiah 62:11
 Behold, the Lord has proclaimed to the ends of the earth: “Say to Daughter Zion, ‘Behold, your Saviour is coming; see, His reward is with Him, and His recompense accompanies Him.’”